 Haji Zbala juice shop is the oldest juice shop on Baghdad’s historic road — Al Rasheed Street.
 They’re serving up fresh-pressed grape juice for generations, since 1900, to rulers, dictators, generals and even insurgents besides common Iraqis and foreigners.
-The juice is made from dried grapes that’s said to heal all kinds of ills.
+The juice is made from dried grapes that are said to heal all kinds of ills.
 Opened in 1916 under Ottoman rule, Rasheed Street was the first street in Baghdad to be electrically illuminated.
-The capital’s first cinema, al-Zawra, was also built there, alongside theatres, cafes and bookstores.
+The capital’s first cinema, al-Zawra, was also built there, alongside theatres, cafes, and bookstores.

 As per wbur, Saddam Hussein came into the shop once in 1990, when the Arab League summit was in Baghdad.
 Other visitors include Egyptian President Hosni Mubarak and Palestinian leader Yasser Arafat.

 Grapes are said to be the oldest cultivated fruit.
 They are juicy, sweet, or sour, and round or semi-oblong fruits that come in seven colors, depending on the variety that is grown.
 The most popular use of grapes, all over the world, is in making wines.